grsLammy/json-gen-with-xy/README.md

 ```sh
 ipfs daemon
 ```
-- Execute the cli-cmd to upload it to IPFS
+- Execute the cli-cmd to upload your generated metadata json files to the IPFS
 ```sh
 ipfs add -r --cid-version=1 "absolutePathToDirectory"
 ```